 As a Keller property owner, knowing some major distinctions between renting to members of the military and other types of tenants is critical.
-When renting to tenants who are members of the U.S. military, there are certain federal laws that govern the way a property owner can legally conduct business.
+When renting to tenants who are members of the U.S. military, certain federal laws govern the way a property owner can legally conduct business.
 Whether it’s interacting with tenants who break their lease or are sometimes absent for training, ensuring the property is safeguarded, or collecting late rental payments.
-Before renting to military members, it is essential that you know what the law says and how it may affect the landlord/tenant relationship.
+Before renting to military members, you must know what the law says and how it may affect the landlord/tenant relationship.
 This can help you avoid violating your renter’s rights.

 Breaking the Lease

 Members of the U.S. military are shielded by the Servicemembers Civil Relief Act (SCRA), which plans to safeguard active military personnel and their families with specific financial and legal obligations.
 The Servicemembers Civil Relief Act (SCRA) covers numerous circumstances, such as an active member of the military who is renting a property.
 Under this federal law, landlords are required to authorize a tenant to break a lease without penalty if specific terms are met.

 For instance, if military personnel receive orders of transfer (deploy or induction) more than 35 miles from the property, a discharge, or a loss of life, they can legally break their lease.
 While honoring a military tenant’s request to break their lease can be challenging, by regulation, renters can’t be fined, or their security or other deposits withheld for breaking a lease due to transfers or other service-related issues.